 Name, address, and (FEIN) - If your Illinois Exempt Organization Income and Replacement Tax Return is preprinted, check to make sure all of the information is correct.
 If any of the information is not correct, cross through it and write the correct information next to it.
 If you did not receive a preprinted return, type or print the required information clearly in the spaces provided.
-Be sure that your name, address, FEIN, tax year ending, and nature of unrelated activity are correctly reported at the top of your Form IL-990-T. You also must indicate if you are taxed as a corporation or as a trust.
+Be sure that your name, address, FEIN, tax year ending, and nature of unrelated activity are correctly reported at the top of your Form IL-990-T. If you have an IBT number, write it clearly in the space provided.
+You also must indicate if you are taxed as a corporation or as a trust.